samuelkassa/alx-low_level_programming/0x00-hello_world/README.md

-Only compiiling with output having the same name as the input.
+Assembling c file with the output to be at the same file name as input